petrelharp/pyslim/docs/tutorial.md

 and (2) move those nucleotides over into the "ancestral state" and "derived state" slots of the tree sequence with {func}`convert_alleles`.
 If all your mutations in SLiM were nucleotide mutations, you only need to do (2).
-And, beware that (2) is an irreversible step: if you write the tree sequence produced by {func}`convert_alleles` to a file, you can't load that file into SLiM without putting those back somehow.
+Since the information about SLiM mutation IDs is also stored in mutation metadata, this entails no loss of information, and the tree sequence can still be read in by SLiM.
 So, to do this we'll do:

 ```{code-cell}
 nts = pyslim.generate_nucleotides(ts)